Odorjocy/ImOrg/readme.md

 - If you clear the session and start a new one right away there will be a lot of malfunctions due to the scratchy cleanup
 - You cannot resize the app all the widgets' locations and sizes are hardcoded
-- The name of the collections are not validated
+- The names of the collections are not validated
 - The code is more like a script and hard to maintain
 - Typos here and there...